smoeding/usl/README.md

 ## Installation

 There is currently a private R repository available if you do not want to install the source version yourself.
-The repository contains a fairly recent version of the sources and binary versions for R on Windows and Mac OSX.
+The repository contains a fairly recent version of the sources and binary versions for Windows and Mac OSX.

 Use the following command to install the package from the repository: